South Korea bans driving BMWs under recall due to fires

 - Housing construction in local suburbs is at historic lows, while Seattle is setting records | Mike Rosenberg VIEW

 BMW last month recalled about 106,000 vehicles of 42 different models.
-The company has identified the cause of the engine fires as leaks in their exhaust gas recirculation (EGR) coolers, which it said caused fires when the vehicles were driven at high speeds for long periods of time.
+The company has identified the cause of the engine fires as leaks of glycol coolant in their exhaust gas recirculation (EGR) coolers.
+Combined with carbon and oil sediment the leeks could combust and cause fires when the vehicles were driven at high speeds for long periods of time.
+Such fires can occur only when the vehicles are being driven.

 The ministry says 27,000 recalled cars hadn’t received safety checks as of Monday but it expected a portion of them to be checked before the ban goes into effect.